 To make Gooey Butter Cake you only need a few ingredients!
 Since it’s one of my favorite desserts, I don’t just keep this for a special occasion.
 This is one of those dessert recipes that you keep all the ingredients from the grocery store on hand to make this rich dessert.

-Ingredients for Gooey Butter Bars:
+Ingredients for Gooey Butter Bars

-How to make Ooey Gooey Butter Cake Bars
+How to Make Ooey Gooey Butter Cake Bars

-In a bowl, mix the yellow cake mix (Duncan Hines or Betty Crocker on my favorites!) melted butter, and egg together.
+1. Mix the ingredients: In a bowl, mix the yellow cake mix (Duncan Hines or Betty Crocker on my favorites!) melted butter, and egg together.
 When mixed well, press into a greased 9×13 pan.

-In another bowl, mix together the cream cheese, remaining eggs, and confectioner’s sugar.
+2. Pour into the pan: In another bowl, mix together the cream cheese, remaining eggs, and confectioner’s sugar.
 Mix well until light and fluffy with a hand mixer.
 Add to the top of the “crust” in the 9×13 pan.

-That’s it!
+3. Bake: Bake and that’s it!
 This easy cake recipe doesn’t even require frosting.
 Trust me, you won’t miss it.
 This single recipe is the perfect way to make gooey butter cake squares.

 What could you add as a topping to the best butter cake in the world?